 Step-by-Step Self-Assessment

-- Raise your eyebrows and measure from the highest wrinkle to the hairline
+- Frown and measure from the deepest wrinkle to the hairline

-- Check hair density 2 cm behind the hairline
+- Measure hair density 2 centimeters behind the hairline

 If the hairline continues moving beyond 2 cm or thinning appears, it may no longer be maturation.